Scaling behavior and giant field-enhancement of the thermal conductivity in the honeycomb antiferromagnet BaCo2(AsO4)2: Field and temperature profiles of thermal conductivity

 The thermal conductivity $\kappa_{xx}(H,T)$ of BCAO displays a rich set of features as a function of temperature $T$ and an in-plane magnetic field ${\bf H}$.
 In the absence of $\bf H$, $\kappa(T)$ ($\equiv \kappa_{xx}(0,T)$, plotted as blue symbols in Fig \ref{Setup}c) slowly decreases to an anomalously low value ($\sim 0.6$ W/mK) as $T$ is lowered to 5.4 K. At the N\'{e}el temperature $T_{\rm N}$ (5.4 K), the spins undergo a phase transition to an antiferromagnetic state with zig-zag order.
 In the ordered state, $\kappa$ rises to a broad peak that reflects contributions from phonons and magnons in the ordered state.

-Long-range order is abruptly suppressed by an in-plane field $H\sim$ 0.5 T. As described below, phonons remain strongly coupled to spin excitations throughout the disordered region surrounding the ordered state (green region in Fig. \ref{Setup}d).
+In our experiment, we observe that long-range order is abruptly suppressed by an in-plane field $H\sim$ 0.5 T, consistent with previous studies~\cite{tong,THz,pressure,collin}.
+As described below, phonons remain strongly coupled to spin excitations throughout the disordered region surrounding the ordered state (green region in Fig. \ref{Setup}d).
 The strong coupling is steadily weakened as $H$ increases.
 Eventually, at large $H$ (13 T), scattering of phonons by the spins becomes negligible, and $\kappa_{xx}$ attains large values (red symbols in Panel c).
 The field enhancement, expressed by the ratio $\kappa_{xx}(H,T)/\kappa(T)$ ($\sim 211$ just above $T_{\rm N}$) exceeds that in all other magnetic insulator reported to date.
 Our key result is that, over the entire magnetically disordered region (green region in Panel d), $\kappa_{xx}(H,T)$ obeys a one-parameter scaling function.

 Figure \ref{Profiles}a displays field profiles of $\kappa_{xx}$ within the ordered state with $T$ fixed at the values indicated.
 At the lowest $T$ (0.49 K), the profile of $\kappa_{xx}$ is virtually flat.
 When $T$ is raised (1.64 to 2.75 K) the field profiles feature a dome that is abruptly truncated on the large-$H$ side by a vertical cliff as $H$ approaches $H_{\rm c2}$ (0.5 T), and long-range order is suppressed.
 On the low $H$ side, the dome displays a notch that corresponds to the lower critical field $H_{\rm c1}$ ($\sim 0.12$ T).
 In previous reports, $H_{\rm c1}$ was interpreted as a transition between either an incommensurate spiral state or a double zigzag pattern to the cAFM state~\cite{neutron2018,THz}.
 Unlike in Refs. ~\cite{tong,shiyan}, we observe only a single sharp transition within the field interval 0.1--0.2 T. In the disordered phase above $H_{\rm c2}$, $\kappa_{xx}$ increases steeply with $H$.
 This is a small fraction of the scaling pattern uncovered below.